Ishitagoyal18/WiDS-2024/Week1/README.md

 ## Python basics

-Throughout this project, Python will be used primarily for coding.
+Python will be used primarily for coding throughout this project.
+For this project, we shall use Jupyter Notebook; you can also use Google Colab if you don't want any installations.
+You can ask any of us if you face any issue with Jupyter or Colab.

 While an in-depth knowledge of the language is not required, understanding basic data types, data structures, loops, functions, and file operations is essential.
-Here are some resources to help you with Python basics and libraries:
+We will start with Python and its interesting libraries:

 - [Python Basics Video](https://www.youtube.com/watch?v=kqtD5dpn9C8)
 - [W3School Python Tut](https://www.w3schools.com/python/)